Tip #1: Use The Best Equipment

 Before you plant an entire field, plant a test pass, and then stop and check your seed placement.
 If you’re not doing an excellent job, make the necessary adjustments to your equipment.
 This extra time spent at the beginning of your day will ensure better success throughout the growing season.
 Great seed placement leads to great crop yields!

 Talk to other successful no till farmers, take a class on no till seeding, read articles on how to improve no till techniques, and/or reach out to us with your no till questions and concerns.

 For further information on the 100+ parts, equipment, add-ons, and attachments that we sell for no till planting, please call (800) 417-8020, or e-mail email@example.com.

-Please note: Located in Salina, Kansas, we ship no till parts, products, add-ons, and equipment throughout the U.S., Canada, and the world.
+Please make note: Located in Salina, Kansas, we can ship no till parts, products, add-ons, and equipment throughout the U.S., Canada, and the world.